BeerShigachi/Formatta/README.md

 Formatta adds a convenient button to your status bar, letting you enable or disable format-on-save with a single click.
 Perfect for users who want fast, visual control over their editor’s formatting behavior.
 ![Demo](./media/demo.gif)

+## Requirements

+- **Supported OS:** macOS only
+- The extension includes a CLI binary built for macOS.
+Other platforms are not currently supported.

 ## Install

 1. Go to the VS Code Marketplace.